fred-aghq/manifesto-atm-test/README.md

 1. `docker-compose exec app composer test`

 ## Nice to haves I thought about
+- Building composer dependencies into the image rather than installing at runtime - this got a bit fiddly and I didn't want to spend far too much time on it.

 - multiple accounts per customer, e.g. Customer HasMany Account

 - multiple machines

 - feature testing the actual CLI entrypoint with provided laravel test helpers - I tried but weird PHPUnit errors ate into a load of time.

 - more user-friendly helper commands (though this was way out of scope, so basic validation and errors will have to do)

 - Better automated codesniffer fixing.
 I added the laravel-rules to have at least *some* sort of code sniffing/linting.